davidvdev/responsive-web-design-exercise/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 5min

-- Take a moment to examine the site in DevTools
+- Take a moment to examine the deployed site in DevTools
-- Make use of the Device Toolbar to see what it looks like in Tablet and Mobile
+- Make use of the `Device Toolbar` to see what it looks like in `Tablet` and `Mobile`
 - Inspect a few elements and see if you can discover a few media queries
 - When asked slack your response in a thread created by the instructor